 Thus, your choice of domain and grid size is a compromise between forecast timeliness and accuracy, based on the computer power available.
 As computer power has improved over the past 6 decades, so have weather-forecast resolution and skill (see INFO Box on Moore's Law and Forecast Skill).
-Skill is the forecast improvement relative to some reference such as climatology.
+Skill (see section 20.7) is the forecast improvement relative to some reference such as climatology.

+20.2.1.
 Nested and Variable Grids

-Alternatives exist to the domain-size vs. resolution trade off.
-In the horizontal, use a fast-running coarse-grid over a large domain to span large-scale weather systems, and nest inside that a smaller-horizontal-domain finer-mesh grid (Fig. 20.4a).
-Such nested grids reduce overall run time while capturing finer-scale features where they are needed most.
-Typically, the fine mesh has a horizontal grid size ( $\Delta X$ ) of 1/3 of the coarse-mesh grid size, although ratios of 1/5 have sometimes been used.
+Modeling strategies have been devised to compensate for the domain-size vs. resolution trade off.
+In the horizontal, you can use a fast-running coarse grid over a large domain to span synoptic weather systems.
+Inside it, embed a smaller-domain finer-mesh nested grid (Fig. 20.4a) to capture mesoscale details where they are needed most.
+Typically, the fine mesh has a horizontal grid size (ΔX) of 1/3 of the coarse-mesh grid size, although ratios of 1/5 have sometimes been used.
+(Odd numbers are used in the denominator to ensure that each coarse grid point coincides with a fine grid point.)
 Nesting can continue with successively finer nests.
-The author's research team has run nested grids with grid sizes $\Delta X = 108$ , 36, 12, 4, 1.33, and 0.44 km.
+The author's research team has run nested grids with grid sizes $\Delta X = 108$, 36, 12, 4, 1.33, and 0.44 km.

 Nested grids can employ one-way nesting, where the coarse grid is solved first, and its output is applied as time-varying boundary conditions to the finer grid.
 For two-way nesting, both grids are solved together, and features from each grid are fed into the other at each time step.
-Two-way nesting often gives better forecasts, but are more complicated to implement.
+Two-way nesting often gives better forecasts, but is more complicated to implement.

-Figure 20.5 Illustration of variable grid increments ( $\Delta Z$ ) in the vertical.
+Figure 20.5 Illustration of variable grid increments (ΔZ) in the vertical.